Space Coast: Tourism

 Because it is home to Kennedy Space Center and Cape Canaveral Space Force Station the local area is popular with visitors to watch rocket launches in person.
 Over 100,000 people are believed to have been present in February 2018 for the Falcon Heavy test flight.
 It is home to Kennedy Space Center Visitor Complex, US Space Walk of Fame, and the Air Force Space and Missile Museum.
 Nearly 1 million people were present to watch the last space shuttle launch in 2011.
 150,000 people were present for the Crew Dragon Demo-2 launch.
 The area is also home to many space-themed businesses.
 750,000 to 900,000 people gathered on the space coast to watch the Apollo 11 launch in 1969.

 The area also sees Christmas tourism, as thousands of people attend the Surfing Santas festival in Cocoa Beach (by Cape Canaveral) over the holiday season.
 Cocoa Beach attracts all types of people looking for a vacation because of the beachy location.
 A weekend here may have people stopping by a surf museum or shopping at a tiki gallery.

+Espionage

+With its concentration of major aerospace and defense firms and overall importance for the U.S. space program, Florida's Space Coast is a target of Chinese government espionage efforts.